kwkou/815/includes/intro-to-azure.md

 - You can use Azure Virtual Network to connect your own on-premises local network to a defined set of Azure VMs.

-- If your Azure application is running in multiple datacenters, you can use Azure Traffic Manager to route requests from users intelligently across instances of the application.
+- If your Azure application is running in multiple datacenters, you can use Azure 流量管理器 to route requests from users intelligently across instances of the application.

 Figure 3 illustrates these options.